dbx834/nvc/content/writings/restoring-connection.md

 ---
-title: Restoring Connection (Auroville Today)
+title: Restoring Connection
 cover: /content-assets/covers/restoring-connection.jpg
 category: 2.RC
 abstract: In October, there was a film festival in Cinema Paradiso and dialogue sessions on the theme of 'Restoring Connection' as related to the restorative justice movement.
-The organizing team talk about the response, as well as their ongoing plans to raise awareness about restorative justice in the community.
 date: 2016-12-01
 type: post
 tags:
   - some tag
 ---

+Published in “Auroville Today”.

+In October, there was a film festival in Cinema Paradiso and dialogue sessions on the theme of 'Restoring Connection' as related to the restorative justice movement.
+The organizing team talk about the response, as well as their ongoing plans to raise awareness about restorative justice in the community.

 _Auroville Today: Why a film festival on the theme of restoring connection?_